MoriahDavid/OOP-Ex3/README.md

 #### :black_medium_square: Node
 On this class we save for every node: key, location. <br />
-We create sets and gets methods. <br />

 #### :black_medium_square: Digraph
 This class represents our directed weighted graph. <br />